 7. Cover and let rise in a warm place until doubled in sized.

-8. Punch down and let rise again.
+8. Punch down the dough and let rise again.

 9. Roll dough on a very large floured surface.

 10. Dough should roll out to a long rectangle, about 34 x 21 inches in size.